eslavnov/llm-stream-tts/README.md

 ```
 curl --location '127.0.0.1:8888/play?prompt=tell+me+a+story+about+home+assistant'
 ```
 2. `/tts` (POST) - Accepts any text and generates TTS audio directly without running the LLM.
-Good for audiobooks and other cases where you already have some (long) text.
+Good for books, articles, summaries and other cases where you already have some (long) text.
 Example usage:
 ```
 curl --location '127.0.0.1:8888/tts' \
 --header 'Content-Type: application/json' \